How to enable and disable the built-in camera on a Mac?

-Within Safari settings, you can click on Deny to switch off the camera and audio inputs.
+Within Safari settings, you can click Ask to switch to Deny to disable the camera and audio inputs.
 Of course, with all of these changes, if you want to use it again, you will need to reverse these steps.

 Start with deleting system junk.

-Use CleanMyMac X, a powerful Mac performance improvement app, to clear hard-to-find system junk, clutter and caches, to get your Mac camera working good as new again.
+Use CleanMyMac X, a powerful Mac performance improvement app, to clear hard-to-find system junk, clutter, and caches, to get your Mac camera working as good as new again.
 Here is how you do that: